BLCM/bl3mods/Aaron0000/Balands/README.md

 The Transformer - No change.

 Ward - Recharge delay made longer by 100%, recharge rate improved by 50%, health regeneration increased to 5%/10%, weapon damage replaced with damage-taken reduction.
+Now always spawns with three Roid parts.

  ┗----Rationale: The recharge delay reduction makes it easier to maintain empty shields while the roid is active.
 The capacity was not reduced since it helps as a buffer while first approaching an enemy.
 Weapon damage was replaced since the primary reason anyone uses this shield is for melee, hence the change to damage reduction being more useful.